Northwest and After Dark

-We will begin training our competition team for the Pole Sport Organization Northwest Championships starting in July.
+We will begin training our our official competition team for the Pole Sport Organization Northwest Championships starting July 1st.

 Below is a brief breakdown of our typical training schedule: